fabrylab/pyTFM/docs/tutorialAddon.rst

 First, go to the main pyTFM addon window and select "all frames" or "current frame" in the "apply to" option, depending on which frames you want to apply the drift correction to.
 Then press the "correct drift" button.
 You will see the drift in pixels in x and y direction printed to the console (:numref:`drift`, bottom).
-The images in the tutorial data set are already corrected, meaning that the drift should be zero.

 .. figure:: images/drift.png
     :width: 650